-Bratislava, Slovakia – Both the Czech Republic and Slovakia have produced an unprecedented amount of cars in 2019, setting a new historic record for the industrial backbone of their economies.
+Bratislava, Slovakia – Both the Czech Republic and Slovakia have achieve a record car production in 2019, setting a new historic milestone for the industrial backbone of their economies.

 Slovakia remains largest car manufacturer per capita in the world

 With more than 1.1 million cars manufactured last year, Slovak car-makers beat the previous year’s record by some 7,000 vehicles, local Sme daily reported, citing figures from the Slovak Automotive Industry Association (ZAP).
 The small Central European country of 5.5 million has long held the title of the world’s largest car manufacturer per capita.
 With a staggering ratio of 202 cars produced per 1,000 inhabitants, this year is no exception.

 The Slovak Automotive Industry Association expects the sector to break once more this record this year, with estimates of 1.15 million vehicles to be produced in 2020.

 The automotive industry, made up of four car-makers (Volkswagen, Kia, PSA and Jaguar Land Rover) mainly concentrated in the country’s more affluent and industrialized western regions, accounted for 49.5% of Slovakia’s total industrial production and over 46% of its industrial exports.